Kolyvagin's result on the vanishing of $\sha(E/K)[p^\infty]$ and its consequences for anticyclotomic Iwasawa theory

-\bn {\bf (5.1)} \ One of the ingredients of Kolyvagin's method for obtaining upper bounds on the size of Selmer groups $\Sel_{p^n}(E/K) \subset \coh 1K{E[p^n]}$ (in the situation of 4.3) is a passage to the extension $L_n := K(E[p^n])$ of $K$ over which the Galois action on $E[p^n]$ becomes trivial.
+\centerline{\bf 5.
+Vanishing of certain Galois cohomology groups (after [Ch] and [LW])} \vglue12pt {\bf (5.1)} \ One of the ingredients of Kolyvagin's method for obtaining upper bounds on the size of Selmer groups $\Sel_{p^n}(E/K) \subset \coh 1K{E[p^n]}$ in the situation of 4.3 is a passage to the extension $L_n := K(E[p^n])$ of $K$ over which the Galois action on $E[p^n]$ becomes trivial.
 The inflation-restriction sequence

 implies that such a passage entails no loss of information, provided that $\coh 1{L_n/K}{E[p^n]} = 0$.
 Sufficient criteria for the vanishing of $\coh i{L_n/K}{E[p^n]}$ were given in [Ch, Thm.
 2] (for $i = 1$); a complete answer in the case $K = \Q$ was obtained in [LW, Thm.
 1, Thm.
 2] (for $i = 1, 2$).
 These questions were also considered, from a slightly different point of view, in [CS1, \S{5}] and [CS2, \S{3}].